holoviz/lumen/docs/how_to/custom_components/local_components.md

-# Reference custom components
+# Access custom components

 :::{admonition} What does this guide solve?
 :class: important
-This guide will show you how to reference local files that build custom components.
+This guide will show you how to access local files that build custom components.
 :::

 ## Overview